Snow Removal Options for SeniorsJanuary 26, 2023

-If snow removal is too difficult to tackle on your own, leave it in the hands of a professional.
+If snow removal is too difficult to tackle your on own, leave it in the hands of a professional.
 Call a few different companies to find the rate that works best for you.
 You must be mindful of this option, however, as some individuals take advantage of seniors by not doing a job as they should.
 Make sure you check with the Better Business Bureau and/or look at company reviews before hiring any snow removal company.

 Look into local volunteer programs